IDoCodingStuffs/python-doodles/freeform-log.md

 Now trying to see if it can fit without absurdly aggressive 2d transforms that break everything about the 3d relationships.
 If it manages to fit, I can introduce volumetric transforms on top.
 Also also, I wonder if this is why the sequential models would just not fit.
 Not that it matters with how slow they are.

+### 3 AM
+Calling it a night now, gonna see how the 128x128 resize turns out.
+Next thing will be setting up some model to chop up the images and feed it in 64^3 channels, without downscaling.
+Could be as simple as chopping evenly, but I do not want to chop in the middle of vertebral discs.
+So, some sort of segmentation model to get vertebral contours, then finding axial and sagittal midlines, and then chopping up along those.